clrfund/monorepo/docs/tally-verify.md

 Run the script monorepo/.github/scripts/download-6-9-2-3.sh to download the parameter files.

-Set the following env vars in `.env`:
+Set the following env vars in `/contracts/.env`:

 ```
 # private key for decrypting messages